pingcap/docs-cn/system-variables.md

 - This variable is used to control whether to enable the [baseline capturing](/sql-plan-management.md#baseline-capturing) feature.
 This feature depends on the statement summary, so you need to enable the statement summary before you use baseline capturing.
 - After this feature is enabled, the historical SQL statements in the statement summary are traversed periodically, and bindings are automatically created for SQL statements that appear at least twice.

+### tidb_cdc_write_source <span class="version-mark">New in v6.5.0</span>

+- Scope: SESSION
+- Persists to cluster: No
+- Type: Integer
+- Default value: `0`
+- Range: `[0, 15]`
+- When this variable is set to a value other than 0, data written in this session is considered to be written by TiCDC.
+This variable can only be modified by TiCDC.
+Do not manually modify this variable in any case.

 ### tidb_check_mb4_value_in_utf8

 <CustomContent platform="tidb-cloud">